Department of Chemistry

 This course provides chemistry majors who will be future chemistry teachers with insights into the fundamental principles of chemistry in a way that can be transported to the classroom.
 The course will cover all aspects of teaching, measurements of effectiveness, and outcomes.
 Permission of instructor required.

 Research project conducted under the supervision of faculty mentor.
-Prior completion of 6 hours of CH 497 and admission to the Chemistry Honors Program.
-Requires approved research proposal on file with chemistry honors director.
+Admission to the Chemistry Honors Program is required; a research proposal must be on file with and approved by Chemistry Honors Director.
 The course concludes with a written honors thesis and oral presentation and defense.
-Chemistry GPA 3.25 or greater; overall GPA 3.0 or greater, and permission of instructor required.
+Chemistry GPA 3.25 or greater; overall GPA 3.0 or greater required.

 Prerequisites: CH 497 [Min Grade: C]